vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 salivation, though not to the level that had happened shortly after my dental cleaning.

+The increase salivation continued after dinner and as I went to sleep, though it was not strong enough to cause outward drooling.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more